 4. Duomo Di Mlano

-Christened as the Milan Cathedral, Duomo Di Milano is by far the most astonishing structure in Milan.
+What is Milan famous for, you may ask?
+Christened as the Milan Cathedral, Duomo Di Milano is by far the most astonishing structure in the city.
 It is situated in the Piazza Del Duomo and is the fifth largest church across the globe.
 The Church reflects an awe-inspiring view with more than 3,400 statues, 700 figures, and 135 gargoyles.
 Walk or climb through the stairs to reach the rooftop where you can catch a glimpse of the city’s most beautiful silhouette.
 Captivate yourself with the mesmerizing view of the Alps with its snow-laden peaks.

 Duomo Di Mlano